ministryofjustice/itpolicycontent/content/ict-security-policy.md

 As part of the MoJ approach to risk management, the potential impact of a successful attack on the Confidentiality, Integrity and Availability of the asset/s supported or processed by an ICT system is assessed in terms of business impact.
 The definition of an asset is taken from HMG Information Assurance Standard No.1 & 2:

-<blockquote>Anything that has value to the organisation, its business operations and its continuity.</blockquote>
+> Anything that has value to the organisation, its business operations and its continuity.

 In the context of an ICT system, this includes (but not limited to) data, hardware, software and business services provided by the system.